DaveMielke/NBP/b2g/doc/UserInterface/PhysicalDescription/main.rst

 The Reset button is hidden within a very small, round hole on the bottom.
 If the device is turned over, front to back, the hole is at about the eight o'clock position relative to, and very close to, the foot nearest to the Power switch.
-A thin, round object, like a pin or paperclip, is needed.
+A thin, round, blunt-tipped object, like the end of an unbent paperclip, should be used to press it.

-Try to keep the object you're using as perpendicular to the bottom as you can.
+To reset the |product name|, slowly insert the paperclip into the hole, keeping it almost vertical but leaning slightly toward you.
+You should feel a soft click, and also hear a long, high-pitched beep.
 You only need to press gently.
 If it feels like you're pressing against a hard surface then you've missed the button.
-You should feel a soft click.
-You should also hear a long, high-pitched beep.

 The Removable Cover
 ~~~~~~~~~~~~~~~~~~~